Silver jewellery commissions

-If you have any innovative, sentimental or even downright crazy ideas, give me a call – I love challenges so do get in touch if you would like something truly individual made.
+Bring your innovative, sentimental or even downright crazy ideas to life, give me a call.
+I love challenges so do get in touch if you would like something truly individual made.

-My pieces are created in both fine silver and sterling silver to include set gemstones or fused glass to a design you specify.
-I will also incorporate, where possible, any material that has special meaning to you through the use of settings or resins.
+My pieces are created in fine silver, sterling silver and gold.
+They include set gemstones or fused glass to a design you specify.
+I will also incorporate, where possible, any other material that has special meaning to you.
+Usually this is done through the use of settings or resins.

 Bespoke is such an over-used word but it really does describe how personalised your jewellery can be.
-What ever it is you’d like made, call or email me to find out more about the steps involved in getting your jewellery made.
+Whatever it is you’d like made, call or email me to find out more about the steps involved in getting your jewellery made.
 Together we’ll look at the options and best way to create your magic piece.
 You’ll get a good idea of what to expect along the way as drawings will be supplied.

 To give you a start, below is a list of things to think about when deciding what you’d like: